-I did not bother to turn on the hall light as I made my way by the setting sun to my bathroom.
+I didn't bother to turn on the hall light as I made my way by the setting sun to my bathroom.
 Supper was quiet and slightly awkward sitting between Lucas and Vincent, with Walter making eyes at me from across the table.

-My foot slipped down one of the steps and my body fell to the side, slamming into the wall.
-Instead of stopping there, I found myself on my back, looking up in darkness.
+My foot slipped down one of the steps and I fell to the side, slamming into the wall.
+Instead of stopping there, though, I found myself on my back, looking up into darkness.

 It was not this dark in the hallway.

-I sat up.
-The very tip of my head brushed against something solid.
-I reached up and felt a wall.
-I looked to both of my sides and saw a wall on each.
+I sat up and the very tip of my head brushed against something solid.
+I reached up to find a wall.
+I looked to both sides to see walls all around.

 What was this?
-I crawled into my hallway.
+I crawled back into my hallway.
 I turned to see the hidden compartment that I fell into.
-Where did it go?
+Where did it go to?

 I could hear music drifting through the tunnel.